 In my last post on our visit to Petroni Vineyards winemaker’s lunch event, I noted that I left with a large bunch of Sauvignon Blanc grapes which Drinda Petroni packed in a pretty paper bag.

 Clint and I enjoyed eating quite a few of them each time we passed our kitchen island.
-However, with a couple days passing and the heat wave in the Bay Area, the poor grapes weren’t going to make it for very much longer.
+However, with a couple days passing and the heat wave in the Bay Area, the poor grapes weren’t going to last much longer.
 I decided I needed to make them into something special.
 I searched on the web and didn’t find many recipes that call for grapes; not that grapes need additional redeeming qualities beyond their ability to make great wines.

 I finally settled on a grape jam recipe and substituted “Concord” grapes with our beautiful Sauvignon Blanc grapes.
 Quite the wine country twist to a classic jam recipe…delicious!